-For the last couple of months I have been using a new app called Rooster Money for managing my kids pocket money.
+For the last couple of months I have been using a new free app called Rooster Money for managing my kids pocket money.

 The reason I wanted an app to do this is because when I was doing this manually (putting some money into a jar every week) I would forget sometimes and so I wanted something that would be automatic.
 I also had hoped that there was something out there that would enable me to add extra pocket money for jobs completed.